fortunab/Els/README.md

-# MultiH-EU: Federated Multi-Disease Medical AI Framework
+# Federated Multi-Disease Medical AI Framework

 This repository contains a reproducible PyTorch implementation scaffold for the **MultiH-EU** framework described in the manuscript: a federated, explainable, and deployment-aware multi-disease medical AI system for colorectal polyps, cervical cytology, Alzheimer MRI, diabetic retinopathy, and skin lesion classification.